 About This Week's Prompts for Personal Meditation

 So often in the news, a man or woman interviewed after a heroic act - diving into a freezing river to save a child fallen through the ice, jumping onto tracks to save someone pushed off the subway platform - insists, "I'm not a hero.
 I didn't even think about it.
 I just did what I needed to do in the moment."
 And so say the 'worthless slaves' in this parable: we have done only what we ought to have done!
 But don't underestimate the enormity, the intensity, the far-reaching influence of simple, prepared-in-little-things faithfulness.

 Heroic achievements lie dormant in a tiny seed of faith.
 The immense oak with thick and sturdy branches you can walk along balancing yourself high above the ground was once an acorn.
 A gorgeous orchid emerged from an invisible seed weighing less than a microgram.
-That mulberry seed stuck between your teeth - will one day root so deeply that only Jesus at the Second Coming will be able to extract it from the hard ground (no doubt planting it in the sea).
+That mulberry seed stuck between your teeth then spit out - will one day root so deeply that only Jesus at the Second Coming will be able to extract it from the hard ground (no doubt planting it in the sea).

 Increase our faith, said the disciples.
 You already have the faith you need.
 Simply do what you have to do in the moment.
 The miracle lies inherent in ordinariness.